 Interviewing writers, hobnobbing with publishers and bookish people is a key function of my life.
-I still attend book events and literary festivals.
-Despite having slowed my professional freelance writing, I don’t expect to turn into a hermit anytime soon.
+I attend and report on book events and literary festivals, rub elbows with other book bloggers and writers – basically anyone who’ll stop long enough to listen.

-A native of Faulkner’s Mississippi, I’ve lived in the Chicago metro area more than half my life.
-I hold a B.A. in English literature from Dominican University in River Forest, IL, and my MLIS (Masters in Library and Information Studies) is through the University of Wisconsin, Madison.
+Native to Faulkner’s Mississippi, I lived in the Chicago metro area more than half my life.
+I hold a B.A. in English literature from Dominican University in River Forest, IL, and an MLIS (Masters in Library and Information Studies) through the University of Wisconsin, Madison.